enso-org/enso/CONTRIBUTING.md

 ### Running Enso
 The only component in this repository with a proper executable is the Enso interpreter.
-It can be run using the sbt `run` command in the project `interpreter` and provides a rudimentary command-line interface to the basic capabilities of the interpreter.
+It can be run using the sbt `run` command in the project `language_server` and provides a rudimentary command-line interface to the basic capabilities of the interpreter.

 Detailed information on the flags it supports can be obtained by executing `run